Here Is Greenwood: Main characters

 Kazuya was raised by his older brother, Kazuhiro, after the death of their parents when they were younger.
 Kazuya had applied to enter Ryokuto Academy so he could be just like Kazuhiro.
-Kazuya had fallen in love with Sumire, his tutor and was heartbroken when she fell in love with Kazuhiro and subsequently married him.
+Kazuya had fallen in love with Sumire, his tutor, and was heartbroken when she fell in love with Kazuhiro and married him.
 Kazuya had lost respect for his brother since then and moved into the dorm to get away from them.
 Unfortunately, Kazuya suffered injuries due to a car accident, an ulcer and other mishaps that had delayed him from entering the academy.
 Much to his dismay, he has to deal with the craziness in the Greenwood dorm and the fact that Kazuhiro is the school nurse.
-Eventually, he gets used to living in the dorm and is voted president of the dorm by Mitsuru.
+Eventually, he gets used to living in the dorm, and is voted president of the dorm by Mitsuru.
 He later falls in love with a delinquent girl, Miya Igarashi, and dates her in the end of the manga and anime.

 Portrayed by Yuki Izawa in the live-action series.